qsuc2rms/wheelWatch/README.md

-# wheelWatch(still Empty)
+# WheelWatch
-a beautiful timer control
+Wheel Watch is a beautiful timer control to set time by operating needles derectly.